twomeaningsof/fantasy-quiz/README.md

 # Fantasy Quiz
-I developed the app to practice OOP (MVP pattern used) and become acquainted with TypeScript.
+The app was developed to practice OOP (MVP pattern used) and become acquainted with TypeScript.
 It includes humoristic fantasy-related questions in single, multiple, and true-false choice forms.

 ## Technologies
 - TypeScript